UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 We also want an Azure pipeline in this workbook to represent our build step.
 We need to set that up with a little secret sauce: we want successful runs to tag our repo.
 You can learn more about Azure pipelines at [https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline).

 1. Navigate to Pipelines and click "Create Pipeline", select "Azure Repos Git", and select "AzureWorkbook" as the repository we just created.

 ![](azure/new-pipeline-2.png)
 ![](azure/new-pipeline-3.png)

 2. The default "hello world" .yml is good enough for this workbook's pipeline.
 Click save (avoid running for now).

 ![](azure/new-pipeline-4.png)

 3. After the pipeline is created we need to setup repository tagging.
 Click "edit" from the pipeline view.

 ![](azure/new-pipeline-5.png)

 4. After clicking edit you should see the yml.
 Click on the vertical ellipsis in the upper right beside "Run" and click "Triggers" from the dropdown.

 ![](azure/new-pipeline-6.png)

-5. There's a lot to unpack under "Triggers", but we're going to be laser focussed on one thing right now.
-Click "YAML" on the left of the upper horizontal tabs.
-Click "Get Sources" under YAML.
+5. There's a lot to unpack here, but we're going to be laser focussed on one thing right now.
+Click **"YAML"** on the left of the upper horizontal tabs.
+Click **"Get Sources"** under YAML.
 Scroll down in the menu that shows on the right.
-Under "Tag sources" click "On Success".
-Go ahead and click "Save & queue".
+Under **"Tag sources"** click **"On Success"**.
+Go ahead and click **"Save & queue"**.
 Our pipeline should now create repository tags for successful builds, and since we queued it, we should have a build pending.

 ![](azure/new-pipeline-7.png)

 6. Confirm that the pipeline ran successfully and created a tag for the repository.

 ![](azure/repo-tags-1.png)

 ## 1.4 Create an Azure Access Token